This page will give you an overview of Monte Carlo Simulations (MCS) and how they are applied in Lighthouse.

 Now that we’ve covered the basics, let’s look at how Lighthouse is forecasting.
 We’ll use an example to explain the interesting parts.
 We’ll use some scenarios to explain how Lighthouse is running the forecast, starting from the most simple example to more complicated ones.

-Teams, Features, and Projects
+Teams, Features, and Portfolios

 %%{init: {'theme': 'neutral'}}%%